fbpx Skip to content

 With an option to incorporate closing costs into your Georgia USDA home loan, you’re granted additional financial flexibility.
 Closing costs often amount to up to 6% of the home value.
 Instead of paying that sum in cash, you can roll it into the loan and spread it through your monthly payments.

-USDA Loan Requirements and in Georgia: Key Criteria
+USDA Loan Requirements in Georgia

 What do you need to get a USDA loan in Georgia?
 Here are the main requirements.